-Information and records relating to service users will be stored securely and will only be accessible to authorised staff and volunteers.
+Information and records relating to customers, suppliers and employees will be stored securely by Lincoln Security Ltd appointed Data Protection Officer and will only be accessible to authorised staff

 Information will be stored for only as long as it is needed or required statute and will be disposed of appropriately.

 It is Lincoln Security Ltd responsibility to ensure all personal and company data is non-recoverable from any computer system previously used within the organisation, which has been passed on/sold to a third party.

 All Data Subjects have the right to access the information Lincoln Security Ltd holds about them.
 Lincoln Security Ltd will also take reasonable steps ensure that this information is kept up to date by asking data subjects whether there have been any changes.